Cari Champion: Early life

-Champion was born in June 1975 and raised in Pasadena, California.
+Champion was born in June 1978 and raised in Pasadena, California.
 Champion attended the University of California, Los Angeles (UCLA), where she majored in English and minored in mass communications.
 She wrote for the Daily Bruin and was inspired to pursue a career in journalism by UCLA alumni, including Matea Gold of the Washington Post, who was the editor in chief of the student newspaper.
 Champion was drawn to journalism with goals of transforming negative stereotypes of African Americans: "I wanted to give people a voice that didn't have a voice.
 I'm always fighting for the underdog.
 I don't know where I got it from, but I've been like that all my life.
 That's why I love journalism."
-In her junior year, she studied in Washington, D.C. and earned an internship at CNN.
+In her junior year, she studied in Washington, D.C., and earned an internship at VOA.
 Champion graduated from UCLA in 2000, with an English degree.

 Career

 Early broadcasting work

 Champion began her broadcasting career at several television stations.
 She moved to West Virginia for her first reporting job.
 She later said of working there: "I was a one-man-band carrying a camera and a tripod and that was God-awful.
 But I loved it because I wanted to do it.
 I always wanted to be a reporter."
-She was a reporter at the Orange County Newschannel in Santa Ana, California before joining WPTV-TV in West Palm Beach, Florida in the same capacity in 2002.
+She was a reporter at the Orange County Newschannel in Santa Ana, California, before joining WPTV-TV in West Palm Beach, Florida, in the same capacity in 2002.

 In November 2007, while working as an anchor for WGCL-TV in Atlanta, Champion was fired for allegedly uttering a profanity over the air.
 She appealed the firing and said in an interview for the Maynard Institute that the floor director had not cued her and her co-anchor following a commercial break, and that the microphone picked up a conversation they were having about an unhandy mechanical screenwriter: "I called the screenwriter a 'mothersucka' not the f-bomb."
 She was rehired in January 2008, but left shortly after in March for a broadcasting job outside of Atlanta.

 After moving to Florida, Champion covered news such as human interest stories and devastating hurricanes in the state.
 While working as a reporter there, she developed an affinity for tennis after covering players such as Venus and Serena Williams: "They made me love the sport even more.
 They opened the door to tennis for so many different people."
 She subsequently auditioned for the Tennis Channel's burgeoning news department and was one of three women selected from a pool of more than fifty candidates.
 She joined the network in 2009.
 Champion worked as a courtside reporter, and anchored the channel's Court Report news segment.
 She also worked as an entertainment reporter for the Starz network and shows such as The Insider and Hollywood 411.